UK fiancée visa: settlement application requirements

 - Financials and accommodation: The sponsor must be financially secure and have suitable accommodation in the UK.
 The UK Border Agency introduced a new threshold requirement on July 9, 2012.
 A qualifying sponsor must be earning £18,600 per annum for at least six months immediately preceding the date of filing the application (12 months for self-employed sponsors).
 This rises to £22,400 if there is one dependent, £24,800 for two dependents, £27,200 for three etc. (£2,400 for each additional child included in the settlement application).
 Sponsors may also rely on other personal financial resources, such as savings or non-employment sources of income and permitted benefits, sufficient to maintain the applicant in the UK without recourse to public funds.
 Applicant’s savings and non-employment income may also be taken into account by the UKBA officials when making a final determination of eligibility.
 Both the applicant and their sponsor are required to submit evidence of meeting the new threshold requirements as part of the initial application.
 The new threshold requirement does not apply to sponsors in receipt of DLA or other related benefits according to UK Border Agency policy guidelines.

-Please complete our online form on the right hand side to find out if you qualify to sponsor your foreign fiancee for the settlement visa to marry in the UK.
+Please complete our online assessment form on the right hand side to find out if you qualify to sponsor your foreign fiancee for the settlement visa to marry in the UK.
 One of our consultants will contact you within 24 hours of receipt of your enquiry.
 Please be sure to leave your telephone number so we can call you to discuss your case.
 There is no charge for your initial consultation.